-The University of Northern Iowa Clinical Mental Health and School Counseling Program currently has seven graduate assistants working for the program.
+The University of Northern Iowa Clinical Mental Health and School Counseling Program currently has five graduate assistants working for the program.
 As graduate assistants, we stay busy assisting our cooperating professors and working hard each day to better the program.
-This semester has been particularly busy working to prepare for CACREP re-accreditation visit.
+The past two years kept graduate assistants particularly busy working to prepare for CACREP re-accreditation visit.
 Graduate assistants also work as liaisons of information between students and faculty.
 If you have any questions or concerns please feel free to contact any of the graduate assistants listed.

 Andrea Vignovich received her Bachelor of Arts degree from the University of Northern Iowa in 2010 with a major in Psychology and a certificate in Industrial/Organizational Psychology.
 This is her second year in the Clinical Mental Health Counseling program at UNI.
 In the future she would like to work with adolescents and emerging adults, as well as military veterans and their families.